 Be sure to alert your neighbors the house will be vacant.

 Ask them to notify you should they see anything unusual.
 There are times when a vacant property has been taken over by squatters.
+You also want them to let you know should the sprinkler spring a leak.
 Also, the last thing you want is for your For Sale sign to be removed and someone moving in.
 Your neighbors can help you avoid this.

 Professional stagers can provide several levels of property staging.
 This could include light staging with such items as a few chairs, pillows, plants, and wall hangings.
 Staggers do not need to stage every single room.
 Also, we do find that bathrooms and kitchens are key to staging.
 Colorful pieces accenting a home warms up the home for the buyer.

-#11 Consider Virtual Staging to Sell a Vacant House
+#11 Should I Consider Virtual Staging to Sell a Vacant House?

 Today we see much more virtual staging.
 This is adding furniture and furnishings to a picture of an empty room.
 This helps buyers gauge the size of a room.
 It also helps buyers picture themselves living in our house.
 Many services will provide virtual staging for a minimal cost.
 This virtual stating will offer color and interest to rooms.
 Buyers can see a dining room as a dining room.
 They can see bedrooms as bedrooms.
 The key for buyers is to picture themselves living in your house.
 Not all buyers have the ability to imagine how your space could be used for their living.